-The De Beers design signature is this: interpretive, rather classic settings that juxtapose rough and cut diamonds, wild and refined.
+The current design signature of De Beers is this: interpretive, rather classic settings that juxtapose rough and cut diamonds, wild and refined.
 Fascinatingly naked diamonds, alongside dangerously dashing ones.

-The transformable Echo Necklace, below, is classic but so very versatile.
-It is the centerpiece of the De Beers 2026 High Jewelry ‘Vibrations’ Collection, inspired by ripples upon Africa’s inland waters’ surfaces, notably Namibia’s Fish River Canyon.
+The transformable Echo Necklace, below, is the centerpiece of the De Beers 2026 High Jewelry ‘Vibrations’ Collection, inspired by ripples upon Africa’s inland waters’ surfaces, notably Namibia’s Fish River Canyon.
 The 1.12 carat Fancy Intense Blue center diamond is the pebble dropped on the surface.
 The 193 carats of white diamonds are the resulting, rippling echo.

 Let’s get to transforming.
 A necklace into a tiara.
 A detachable accessory, or two.
 And don’t forget the ECHO Ring to complete the parure, with a D FL 5.21 carat diamond at its core, lined with roughs.
 At De Beers, its always and everywhere a devilshly diamond affair.